About Willcox

 real_bullet On July 06, 1900 Warren Earp was shot outside a saloon at the intersection of Maley Street and Railroad Avenue.
 He is buried in the Historic Willcox Cemetery.

-real_bullet When the City was incorporated in 1915 the spelling of Willcox was changed from Wilcox with only one L to Willcox with two L’s.
+real_bullet In 1891 the spelling of Willcox was changed from Wilcox with only one L to Willcox with two L’s.

 real_bullet Willcox, AZ....